Skip to Content

 Usage

-To mark a test file as a template, add the // @tstyche template comment directive at the top.
-When the directive is found, the default export of a file is interpreted as a type test text.
+To mark a test file as a template, place the // @tstyche template comment directive at the top.
+When the directive is found, the default export is interpreted as type test text.

 For example, the following: